-Corollary 2.5.
-The threshold of the MatDot codes is 2L+2T-1.
-If T = 0, we obtain the MatDot codes, whose threshold is 2L - 1.
-The secure MatDot codes determine AB as fast as the MatDot codes, and faster when |U| < 2L - 1 and servers indexed by U finish before any 2L - 1 servers.
+Corollary 2.2.
+The threshold of the T-secure MatDot codes is 2L + 2T - 1.
+In particular, if T = 0, we obtain the MatDot codes, whose threshold is 2L - 1.
+In this case, the secure MatDot codes will determine AB at least as fast as the MatDot codes.
+In particular, the secure MatDot codes are faster if the servers indexed by U finish before than any 2L - 1 servers.